BZoennchen/supercollider-book/chapters/supercollider/pattern/4-events.md

 For example, a synth only knows frequencies, but you do not have to think in terms of frequencies.
 Instead, you can think in terms of midi notes, and the event player will transform your midi note into the respective frequency.
 Of course, defining midi note and simultaneously frequency does not really make sense.
-SuperCollider will always take the most substantial value, i.e., frequency over the midi note.
+SuperCollider will always take the most substantial value, e.g., frequency over the midi note.

 ### Timing